How To Draw Contour Plot With Errror

 Univariate Linear Regression using Octave – Machine Learning Footstep by Pace

 Before nosotros start writing the lawmaking for the Contour plot, we need to have care of few things.
-Convert the listing (old_w
+Convert the listing (old_w) to a numpy array.

 Then I am adding 5 additional levels manually merely to make the Contour plot look ameliorate.
 You lot tin skip them.